FelipeDuarteLuna/FelipeDuarteLuna/README.md

-### Hi there, I'm Felipe Luna 👨‍💻👋
+### Hi there👋

-💻👨‍💻 Software Engineer at @totvs with more than 9 years of experience, working in the area of ​​Development of new functionalities and maintenance of routines for ERP Microsiga Protheus and TSS (TOTVS Service Soa), from use to business rule.
+💻👨‍💻 I'm Felipe Luna, Software Engineer at @totvs with more than 9 years of experience, working in the area of ​​Development of new functionalities and maintenance of routines for ERP Microsiga Protheus and TSS (TOTVS Service Soa), from use to business rule.

 • Programming Languages: Angular, JavaScript, HTML5, CSS, Bootstrap 4, Java, Spring, Spring Boot, Spring data, TL++ and AdvPL.